mickelindahl/hapi_orchestra_view/README.md

 Library for composing page views through a director that orchestrates templates into a view.
-A director.html file is used to compose the input from a number of templates where templates except `raw.html` are compiled using handlebars.
-Parameters in `options.params` are available to all templates.
+A director.html file is used to compose the input from a number of templates where templates are compiled using handlebars.
+The function `h.viewOrchestra(options)` is used to returned the final html where `options.params` object holds the parameters available to all templates.
+Please se example below for more options.

 ## Installation